BradleyCornish/Real-time_musculotendon_kinematics/README.md

 # Evaluate MTU-NN models
 Run MAIN.py

-# Add furtehr description when I can be bothered
+# Add further description when I can be bothered